Multiple unit: United Kingdom

 Examples of modern multiple units include the Sprinter and Electrostar families, as well as the newer Aventra family.

 The London Underground passenger system is operated exclusively by EMUs.
-Work trains on the Underground employ separate locomotives, some of which are dual battery/live rail powered.
+Work trains on the Underground employ separate locomotives, some of which are dual-battery/live-rail powered.

-In Northern Ireland the majority of passenger services have been operated by diesel multiple units since the mid-1950s under the tenure of both the Ulster Transport Authority (1948–1966) and Northern Ireland Railways (since 1967).
+In Northern Ireland, the majority of passenger services have been operated by diesel multiple units since the mid-1950s under the tenure of both the Ulster Transport Authority (1948–1966) and Northern Ireland Railways (since 1967).

 Oceania

 Australia

-The first multiple unis in Australia were the Tait trains, wooden bodied Electric Multiple Unit train that operated in Melbourne, Victoria.
-They were originally introduced as steam locomotive hauled carriages but were converted to electric traction from 1919 during Melbourne's electrification project.
+The first multiple units in Australia were the Tait trains, wooden-bodied Electric Multiple Unit trains that operated in Melbourne, Victoria.
+They were originally introduced as steam locomotive-hauled carriages but were converted to electric traction from 1919 during Melbourne's electrification project.

 South Asia

 India

 A Vande Bharat Express heading towards Mumbai.

 Indian Railways has recently introduced a semi-high-speed EMU named Vande Bharat Express, capable of running at 183 km/h.
-And it continues to use diesel and electrical multiple units on its national network.
-All suburban and rapid transit lines are served by EMUs.
+And it continues to use diesel and electric multiple units on its national network.
+EMUs serve all suburban and rapid transit lines.

 Southeast Asia

 Indonesia

-Indonesia uses diesel since 1976 and electric MUs since 1925.
+Indonesia has used diesel since 1976 and electric MUs since 1925.
 Most of these MUs were built in Japan.

 Philippines

 The Manila Railroad Company (MRR) acquired its first multiple units in the 1930s.
-The locally-built MC class was initially powered by gasoline and was changed to diesel during World War II.
-Both the MRR and its successor, the Philippine National Railways (PNR), has since acquired various classes of diesel multiple units.
-All multiple units owned by MRR and all of the older MUs of the PNR were built by Japanese firms.
-On the other hand, its newer rolling stock were built in South Korea and Indonesia.
+The locally built MC class was initially powered by gasoline and later converted to diesel during World War II.
+Both the MRR and its successor, the Philippine National Railways (PNR), have since acquired various classes of diesel multiple units.
+All multiple units owned by MRR, and all older MUs of the PNR, were built by Japanese firms.
+On the other hand, its newer rolling stock was built in South Korea and Indonesia.
 There will also be DMUs that will be built in China.

 The first electric multiple units were acquired in 1984 for the LRT Line 1 built by La Brugeoise et Nivelles in Belgium.
 The first EMUs to be used outside of rapid transit will enter service between 2021 and 2022.